The WSOP Ladies Tournament is, as you may have guessed, a tournament only for women.

 As a side note, Enright is one of the few women to have won a WSOP open event (meaning a regular event full of both men and women).
 She’s also the only woman to have made it to the final table in the WSOP Main Event.
 The aforementioned Susie Isaacs made it oh-so-close in 1998, when she finished in 10th place – just one spot away from a seat at the WSOP Main Event’s final table.

 The late wife of highly respected former WSOP tournament director Jack McClelland, Alma McClelland, won the event in 1989, when the entry fee was $500.
-Jack McClelland, who started working the World Series of Poker back at Binion’s Horseshoe in 1984, is currently the tournament director at the Bellagio, which always hosts the $25,000 World Poker Tour Championship.
-McClelland is annually on the short list of nominees for the Poker Hall of Fame.
+Jack McClelland, who started working the World Series of Poker back at Binion’s Horseshoe in 1984, was the tournament director at the Bellagio and a legend in Las Vegas poker circles.

 With the increasing popularity of poker and the increase of women into the sport, the World Series of Poker’s Ladies Tournament is here for the long term.
-And with a structured buy-in that penalizing any slimeball guys who want to play, it looks to remain truly a ladies only event.
+And with a structured buy-in that penalizes any slimeball guys who want to play, it looks to remain truly a ladies-only event for years to come.